Are You Interested in Tooth-Colored Fillings in Springfield, Mo?

 Composite fillings don’t require the same kind of preparation to bond to the tooth.
 Less of the healthy tooth structure needs to be removed for this type of filling, making the treatment more conservative and the restoration longer lasting.
 Because the materials used for composite fillings bonds directly to the tooth structure, this strengthens the tooth and provides additional support.

 How to Care for Tooth-Colored Fillings

-There is no difference when it comes to caring for your tooth-colored filling as opposed to an amalgam filling.
-Right after you get the filling, you can brush and floss just as you normally would.
+There is no difference when it comes to caring for your tooth-colored filling or tooth bonding as opposed to an amalgam filling.
+Right after you get the filling, you can brush and floss just as you usually would.
 You can eat and drink without issue as well (although you should definitely wait until the anesthetic wears off to prevent biting your tongue or the inside of your mouth!).

 Although some patients have some sensitivity in the tooth right after it is filled, this is not unusual or anything to be alarmed about.
 If the sensitivity doesn’t go away on its own in a few days, just give us a call.
 In the meantime, you can try a desensitizing toothpaste until the feeling has dissipated.

-If you are due for a checkup or you think you might have a cavity that needs to be filled, give us a call.
+If you are due for a checkup or you think you might have a cavity that needs to be filled, give us a call at White Smiles Family Dental.
 We look forward to seeing you!